TrionChainFoundation/trionchain-protocol/docs/architecture/architecture.md

 - Predictable global consensus
 - Native support for RWA tokenization

-TrionChain is not just a blockchain—
-**it is a computational mesh for the decentralized world.**
+TrionChain is not just a blockchain, **it is a computational mesh for the decentralized world.**